slashinfty/tournament-pairings/README.md

-    pairedUpDown?: Boolean, // if the player has been paired up/down prior (optional) receivedBye? : Boolean, // if the player has received a bye prior (optional) avoid?: Array<String | Number>, // array of IDs the player can not be paired with (optional) colors?: Array<'w' | 'b'>, // array of colors player has been assigned, where 'w' is white and 'b' is black (used for chess) (optional) rating?: Number | null // rating of the player (optional) }
+    pairedUpDown?: Boolean, // if the player has been paired up/down prior (optional) receivedBye? : Boolean, // if the player has received a bye prior (optional) avoid?: Array<String | Number>, // array of IDs the player can not be paired with (optional) seating?: Array<1 | -1>, // array of seats player has been assigned (often used for chess) (optional) rating?: Number | null // rating of the player (optional) }
 ```
 - `round`: the round number
 - `rated` (optional): a boolean to indicate if the players have a rating that should be considered when pairing (default: false)
-- `colors` (optional): a boolean to indicate if the players have had colors assigned to them, such as in chess (default: false)
+- `seating` (optional): a boolean to indicate if the seating of the players needs to be considered (default: false)

 ### Returns
 Each function returns an array of matches.
 Matches are objects with the following structure: